|San Carlos de Bariloche||£944|

 The airport is around 6 miles from the center of Cordoba.
 The transportation from here is lacking, though.
 Your best bet would be to try to arrange transport once you’ve secured your flight tickets to Argentina.
 It’s also worth seeing if your accommodation offers any kind of shuttle service.
 Failing that, there is a regular bus that goes to the center of town, but the drivers are prone to refusing passengers with too much luggage (just bear that in mind when you’re packing).
 Additionally, there is a minibus service, so if you do end up with a lot of luggage, you could opt for that.

-Argentina has a good network of domestic flights and planes are the easiest way to get around if you’re covering long distances.
-Flights can even be cheaper than buses from many parts of the country.
+Argentina’s domestic flight network is reliable and planes are the easiest way to get around if you’re covering long distances.
+Depending on the route, flights can be even cheaper than buses.

-Though slower than flights, long-distance buses are also a good option.
-All buses are equipped with a toilet, air-conditioning and even a bar.
+Long-distance buses are also a good option and are equipped with a toilet, air-conditioning and even a bar.

 Driving is another option but can be expensive.
 Cars can be rented to adults over 21.